Wind power will blow your carbon footprint away!

-Now, wind will play a vital role in building a sustainable future.
+Now, wind power will play a vital role in building a sustainable future.

 It is truly a myth to say that they cause too much noise pollution.
 In fact, they make much less noise than power plants operating on fossil fuels and surely less noise than the huge machinery operating in the Tar Sands of Alberta.

-In the United States, farmers generally get between 3,000 and 5,000 dollars per year in rental income from each turbine installed on their land (about $3,000 to $4,000 per megawatt of capacity) (Source).
+In the United States, farmers generally get between 4,000 and 8,000 dollars per year in rental income from each turbine installed on their land (about $3,000 to $4,000 per megawatt of capacity) (Source).

 These farmers continue to grow cattle and crops as they always did.
 This helps support the costs of agriculture and its electrical needs.

-Home owners could not only completely cut down their electricity bill, but they could also sell their surplus electricity to companies through their electrical lines.
+Homeowners could not only completely cut down their electricity bills, but they could also sell their surplus electricity to companies through their electrical lines.

-Moreover, in a case of a neighbourhood blackout, these homes will continue to have electricity.
+Moreover, in the case of a neighbourhood blackout, these homes will continue to have electricity.

 In Texas, a land greatly marked by the oil industry, wind turbines have become part of a multi-billion dollar industry in an effort to fight climate change.

 Clearly, the winds of change are sweeping across the globe.
-In fact, 83 countries are using this form of energy on a commercial basis.
+In fact, at least 100 countries are using this form of energy on a commercial basis.

 The wind power industry has estimated that wind power may generate about 20 percent of the world's electricity by 2030 (Source).